Get the Most of Your Testing: Combining Vitest and Testing Library for Maximum Efficiency

 Anytime I change the props, to something else that is not msg I will have to update my test file, which is not desired, I haven’t changed any behavior to break my tests, such change should not be needed.

-Testing library allow the test to reflect what the user will do when interacting with the application, rather then focusing on component implementation such as props.
-It became popular within react ecosystem, but it was adopted by others as its benefits and philosophy supports evolution of applications as the one described.
+Testing-library allows the test to reflect what the user will do when interacting with the application, rather than focusing on component implementation such as props.
+It became popular within ReactJs ecosystem, but it was adopted by others as its benefits and philosophy support the evolution of applications as the one described.

 Installing testing library

-The version 3 of vuejs requires installing a different package from vuejs 2 as the official documentation depicts.
-As in the previous step was used vue 3, the following command is needed in order to install the library:
+Version 3 of VueJs requires installing a different package from VueJs 2 as the official documentation depicts.
+As in the previous step was used vue 3, the following command is needed to install the library:

 npm install --save-dev @testing-library/vue

-Once Installed, the library will allow us to convert the previous test case to something to the following:
+Once Installed, the library will allow us to convert the previous test case to something like the following:

 it('renders properly', () => {